 Consider using the orange Sweetwater buttons below if you decide to buy a Taylor acoustic.
 It helps support our site, yet at no extra cost to you.
 Either way, enjoy the shopping help and the article.

-Best Taylor Guitars (comparison)
+Best Taylor Guitars for the Money (comparison section)

 We've added comparison buttons for checking pricing and basic specs.
 You can compare up to four items at one time.